brittonlaroche/Confluent-Kafka-Vector-Search-Prompt-Inference/README.md

   'task' = 'classification',
   'openai.connection' = 'openai-llm-connection',
   'openai.model_version' = 'gpt-4.0',
   'openai.system_prompt' = 'You are a retail assistant helping the user select clothing items.
 Only use products provided.
-Respond with a JSON Document with your role and content and an array of products.
-When recommending products only use what is given and respond with an array of json docs for products with fields for product_id and store_id.'
+When recommending products only use what is given and respond with a json document with a field called role and a value of assistant, the natural language response in a field called content, a field for sessionid, a product field with an array of products with fields for product_id and store_id, price and a description.'
 );
 ```